I tried Hermes Agent's Mixture of Agents (MoA)

 | opus-4.8-single | light_reasoning | 7.94 | 2 | 133 |

 Latency stabilized at 23–27 seconds.
-Input remained consistently at 41K.
-I thought increasing references from 2 to 3 would add a bit more time, but it wasn't as much as expected.
+Input remained fixed at 41K, same as with default.
+I thought increasing references from 2 to 3 might add a bit more time, but it wasn't as much as expected.

-The key OpenRouter-side costs came out like this.
-The total_usage difference for these 4 requests (2 minutes) was $0.483842.
-Estimating 2 requests of Opus alone based on OpenRouter's official pricing (Opus 4.8 at $5/M input + $25/M output) comes to roughly $0.006, meaning the remaining $0.478 was consumed by the 2 MoA openrouter-only requests.
+The crucial OpenRouter-side cost came out like this.
+Over these 4 requests (2 minutes), the total_usage difference was $0.483842.
+Using OpenRouter's official pricing (Opus 4.8 at $5/M input + $25/M output) to estimate 2 Opus standalone requests gives roughly $0.006, so the remaining $0.478 was consumed by the 2 MoA openrouter-only requests.

 |---|---|